tabebill/aws-cdk-serverless-data-pipeline/README.md

 A serverless data pipeline in AWS using the AWS Cloud Development Kit (CDK).
 Easily provision and orchestrate AWS services to build scalable, reliable, and cost-effective data pipelines for your applications.

 This event-driven data pipeline is architected to trigger a lambda function using DynamoDB Streams, upon reception of an INSERT event in a DynamoDB table with streams enabled.
 The lambda function then creates a csv file, in the S3 bucket provisioned by the CDK code.
-The lambda function also appends any additional data, into the csv file which was inputed in the DynamoDB table.
+The lambda function also appends any additional data, into the csv file which was inputed in the DynamoDB table (by the frontend web app).

 ## Table of Contents
 - [Installation](#installation)